 So what do you think?
 Onpage SEO has a lot of factors at play, but it is also very important to get them right as properly optimized pages plus authoritative links can skyrocket your pages to the top of the rankings.

-Oh, and if you’re looking for SEO consultants, click that link.
+Oh, and if you’re looking for SEO pros, click that link.